Roll Your Own Component Generators

 chmod +x scripts/generate-component.js

-The actual script itself is fairly self-explanatory, we use Javascripts’ string interpolation to create, well, whatever we want really - anything that we want to end up in a file.
-I’m sure this technique has some fancy name, problem includes the word templating in there somewhere.
+The actual script itself is fairly self explanatory, we use Javascripts string interpolation to create, well, whatever we want really.
+Anything that we want to end up in a file.
+I’m sure this technique has some fancy name, that probably includes the word templating in it.

 const componentTemplate = (name) => `import React from 'react';